Lauren Bell

-Lauren Katie Bell (born 2 January 2001) is an English cricketer who plays for Berkshire, Southern Vipers, Southern Brave and UP Warriorz.
-She has previously played for Middlesex in the Women's Twenty20 Cup.
+Lauren Katie Bell (born 2 January 2001) is an English cricketer who plays for Hampshire and Southern Brave.
+She has previously played for Berkshire, Southern Vipers, UP Warriorz, Sydney Thunder and Middlesex.
 Bell made her international debut for the England women's cricket team in June 2022.

 Personal and early life

 Until the age of 16, Bell played football for Reading FC's Academy.